Dodiya-Keyur/Contect-Hub/README.md

 A modern social media web application built with **React** that allows users to create, explore, and interact with posts in a clean and responsive interface.

-A modern social media web application built with **React** that allows users to create, explore, and interact with posts in a clean and responsive interface.
-Content Hub focuses on providing a simple and engaging user experience with features like post creation, search functionality, authentication, and an attractive UI.

 ------------------------------------------------------------------------
 ## 📸 Screenshots